Become a student affiliate

 Q: How has the Achiever Programme matched to your expectations?

 A: My colleagues helped me a lot in understanding the company's processes.
 There were moments where I thought, "Oh, so this is what they were trying to teach us at uni."
 The practical experiences allowed me to piece together the real-world applications of what I had learnt in theory.

 Q: What was your favourite part about the placement?

 A: It would definitely be the relationships I gained during the placement.
-Waitomo Petroleum staff have been nothing but supportive and friendly.
+Waitomo Group staff have been nothing but supportive and friendly.
 It was impossible to not enjoy the work I did, because everyone was really nice and helpful.

 Q: What have you been able to take away from the placement?